 "European Spanish speakers, in particular, probably find English pronunciation harder than speakers of any other European language."

 Spanish has 5 pure vowels and 5 diphthongs.
 The length of the vowel is not significant in distinguishing between words.
-This contrasts with English, which has 12 pure vowel sounds and 8 diphthongs.
+This contrasts with English, which has 12 pure vowel sounds and 8 diphthongs (*but see below).
 The length of the vowel sound plays an important role.
 It is not surprising, therefore, that Spanish learners may have great difficulty in producing or even perceiving the various English vowel sounds.
 Specific problems include the failure to distinguish the sounds in words such as ship/sheep, taught/tot, fool/full or cart/cat/cut.

 Producing English consonant sounds is not so problematic for many Spanish learners, but difficult enough!
 They may have problems in the following aspects: